Board of Trustees Policy: 5.8

-- In an emergency in which any part of the College plant may become unusable or cause interruptions to the normal operations of the College, the President may, after consulting with the chairman of the Board of Trustees, and upon approval of the Department of Education, award a contract for emergency repairs.
+- In an emergency in which any part of the College plant may become unusable and cause interruption to the normal operations of the College, the President may, after consulting with the Chair of the Board of Trustees, award a contract for emergency repairs.

-- Bids under public notice shall be received in sealed envelopes at a designated place and time and shall be opened publicly and the contract awarded thereon.
+- Bids under public notice shall be sealed and received in a designated manner and time.
+Bid reading results shall be posted and available publicly and the contract awarded thereon.
 The College shall retain the right to accept or reject any or all bids or parts of solicitations, to waive informalities in bids and quotes, or to reissue the solicitation.
 The College further reserves the right to award the contract on a split order, lump sum, or individual item basis, or such combination as shall best serve the interest of the College unless otherwise specified by the College.
 In case of errors of price extensions, unit prices shall govern.

 - Bids under public notice for construction, reconstruction and repair shall be accompanied by a bond with corporate surety or certified check in an amount as the board of trustees determines, but at least 5% of the amount bid.
 If a bidder, upon award of the contract, fails to comply with the requirements as to a bond guaranteeing the performance of the contract, the bid bond or certified check shall be forfeited.